vije1711/Birha/Prompt_CODEX.md

 Codex, something interesting is happening inside `1.1.0_birha.py`.

-When the user selects a verse → chooses consecutive verses → reaches the **Summary Dialog (Task 13)**, the *Verse Summary* textbox shows *correct Gurmukhi text*, but individual verse fragments are joined using **slashes (`/`)**, creating duplicates and breaking readability.
+When the user selects a verse → chooses consecutive verses → reaches the **Summary Dialog**, the *Verse Summary* textbox shows *correct Gurmukhi text*, but individual verse fragments are joined using **slashes (`/`)**, creating duplicates and breaking readability.
 The user wants **one continuous clean line** containing all consecutive fragments, *without inserting slashes or separators unless they originally existed in the SGGS database*.

 Here is the unexpected output pattern: